ArneBachmann/awful/README.md

 This project implements an interpreter for the stack-based programming language *AWFUL*, written in Python.
 AWFUL takes inspiration from many programming language designs and concepts, but is not really informed by them and combines them in the most awful way (e.g. naming of stack operations may differ from Forth).

 The result is a fun little programming language runtime that allows to write stack-based programs with a reduced set of keywords and language concepts.
-Here is an example:
+Here is an example with extensive stack operations:

 ```
 # Fibonacci implementation #

-include basics
-include console
 include stack

 ## Compute the Fibonacci numbers iteratively ##
 def fib  1
-  dup is-neg if error "fib requires a positive interger"
+  dup is-neg if (
+    error "fib requires a positive interger"
+  )
   dup 1 le if break       # for 0 and 1, just return this number

   def fib'  3             # q p n
     dup 1 le              # q p n n<=1
-    if break pop pop      # q
+      if break pop2       # q
     3tor over             # n q p q
     +                     # n q p+q
-    swap                  # n p+q q
-    rot3                  # p+q q n
+    swapover              # p+q q n
     1 -                   # p+q q n-1
     fib'                  # tail recursion
   end  1